Top 5 Ways to See Everglades National Park

 4. See Cape Sable on an Eco Tour from Flamingo

-Most visitors never make it to the remote beaches of Cape Sable in Everglades National Park, but you can experience them on an eco tour with the Everglades Institute.
+Most visitors never make it to the remote beaches of Cape Sable in Everglades National Park, but you can get there on an eco tour with the Everglades Institute.

-The Institute’s Florida Bay Eco Adventure departs daily from the Flamingo Visitor Center, about a 45-minute drive from the Ernest F. Coe entrance in Homestead.
+The Institute’s Florida Bay Eco Adventure departs daily from the Guy Bradley Visitor Center in Flamingo, about a 45-minute drive from the Ernest F. Coe entrance in Homestead.

 On this six-hour tour, your captain takes you out on a small, six-passenger powerboat to cruise through Florida Bay.
 Along the way, you’ll stop to paddle through remote mangrove forests and step onto the wild, natural beaches of Cape Sable, places that few visitors ever get to see.

 Have your camera ready for wildlife.
-We saw white pelicans, roseate spoonbills, and several crocodiles.
+We saw white pelicans, roseate spoonbills, and lots of crocodiles.

 This experience is best for adventurous travelers (ages 12 and up) who are comfortable paddling.